sayymeer/absurd-agent-takneek-server/README.md

 2. At the start, you'll receive the length of the mystery word.
 3. Send your guesses to `POST /` using the format `{"letter": "a"}` where "a" is your chosen letter.
 4. If the guessed letter doesn't exist in the word, you'll receive a response of `-1`.
-5. If the guessed letter exists in the word, you'll receive an array of indexes indicating where the letter is found.
+5. If the guessed letter exists in the word, you'll receive an array of indices indicating where the letter is found.
-6. Make your guesses within 7 attempts to win the game.
+6. Make your guesses within 7 wrong attempts to win the game.
-7. If you don't guess the word within 7 tries, you'll receive a "Game Lost" message along with the correct word and your attempt history.
+7. If you don't guess the word within 7  wrong attempts, you'll receive a "Game Lost" message along with the correct word and your attempt history.
-8. Successfully guessing the word within 7 attempts will earn you a "Game Win" message, along with your correct guess and attempt history.
+8. Successfully guessing the word before 7 wrong attempts will earn you a "Game Win" message, along with your correct guess and attempt history.

 Enjoy the thrill of the Hangman challenge and have a blast playing our assortment of word games!